kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

 # Conclusion

 Enum are powerful type.
 Swift is awesome; it features enum with associated values.
-This allows for neat pattern matching and api design.
+This allows for neat api design with powerful pattern matching ability.
 However it does have few corner cases especially on testability and objc interoperability.

 We saw that for unit test to be practical we need to be able to control input and assert on the output.
 Enums don't allow arbitary argument via constructor injection nor property injection (I dont prefer this mutation).